sfc-gh-boconnor/government_hackathon/README.md

 CREATE OR REPLACE VIEW "Energy by Postcode Area"

 as
-SELECT *, 'ELECTRIC' as "Energy Type" FROM ENERGY_USAGE.DATA."Electric Meter by Postcode Area"
+SELECT *, 'GAS' as "Energy Type" FROM ENERGY_USAGE__GAS.DATA."Gas Meter by Postcode Area"

 UNION

-SELECT *, 'GAS' as "Energy Type" FROM DATA."Gas Meter by Postcode Area"
+SELECT *, 'ELECTRIC' as "Energy Type" FROM DATA."Electric Meter by Postcode Area"

 ```

+- Run the cell.

 You have just created a simple view which combines the two datasets together.

+>Note - The above sql will fail for the Gas provider - you will need to change the database paths.
+The Electric Provider will only need supply the schema and table as the notebook is saved inside the database where the data is situated.
+You can see the exact paths by selecting the Databases tab within the left hand pane.

 - Add a **python** cell to load the data from the view into a dataframe